Lision/LSAnimator/README.md

 ``` objc
 _animatorView.ls_scale(2).ls_cornerRadius(20).ls_thenAfter(0.5).ls_moveY(40).ls_bounce.ls_animate(0.5);

 _animatorView.ls_concurrent.ls_background([UIColor orangeColor]).ls_delay(0.25).ls_animate(0.8);
 ```

-As shown above, you can separate the logically unrelated animations (the example above is an animated change backgrounColor) into another animation chain to implement complex animation interaction requirements.
+As shown above, you can see the animation to change the background color throughout the whole animation and it is independent of other animations.

 # Install